CRaC/docs/README.md

 # C/RaC

-Checkpoint/Restore-at-Checkpoint is OpenJDK feature that provides rapid start of warmed-up java application.
+Checkpoint/Restore-at-Checkpoint is an OpenJDK feature that provides a fast start of warmed-up java application.
+At first, the image of JVM and an application in the warmed-up state need to be prepared.
-The application started as usual, warmed-up and then image of JVM and the application are stored ("checkpointed") to a storage.
+For the preparational step, an application is started as usual and warmed up, then the image of the JVM and the application is stored ("checkpointed") to storage
-After that the image used to start java app instances which starts ("restored") at the point of checkpoint.
+After that, the image used to start java app instances that are started ("restored") at the point of the checkpoint.

-Not everything can be and is stored in the image: opened files, sockets remain to be external resources.
+Not everything can be and is stored in the image: open files, sockets remain to be external resources.
-C/RaC requires all external resources to be released before checkpoint, so they need to be re-aqcuired after restore.
+C/RaC requires all external resources to be released before the checkpoint, so they need to be re-acquired after restore.
 A notification service is provided for applications to release and acquire resources.

 ## Results